vlrhsgody/AI2/README.md

 # JaeHun Gou AI Learning Repository

-Welcome to the JaeHun GOu AI Learning repository! 🚀
+Welcome to the JaeHun Gou AI Learning repository! 🚀

 ## About this Repository